-cafes for entrepreneurs in Bali, Singapore and South Africa.
+Entrepreneur Resorts manages resorts, retreats and coworking cafes for entrepreneurs in Ball, Singapore and South Africa.
 It was acquired by Genius Group Ltd. in 2020.
-Our plan is to expand these learning campuses, linked to GeniusU, around
+We are expanding these learning campuses, linked to Genius U, around the world.

 IPO Acquisitions